Are you using LinkedIn search but still not finding the right prospects?

 context beats scale.

-People, companies, jobs, products, events, and services all tell different parts of the same story.
-When you connect those signals—hiring activity, role changes, event attendance, learning intent—you stop chasing leads and start identifying opportunities.
+People, companies, jobs, products, events, posts, and services all tell different parts of the same story.
+When you connect those signals -- hiring activity, role changes, event attendance, learning intent -- you stop chasing leads and start identifying opportunities.

 The biggest mistake is trying to use every filter at once.
-The biggest advantage comes from sequencing them thoughtfully, revisiting saved searches, and watching how behavior changes over time.
+The biggest advantage comes from sequencing them thoughtfully, combining boolean precision with visual filters, and watching how behavior changes over time.

 LinkedIn is constantly updating its search experience.
 New filters appear.
 Old ones evolve.
 But the fundamentals stay the same: find the right audience, at the right time, with the right signal.